vendrcontrib/vendr-payment-provider-square/README.md

-# vendr-payment-provider-template
+# Vendr Template Payment Provider

-Template Payment Provider for Vendr, the eCommerce solution for Umbraco v8+
+Template Payment Provider for Vendr, the eCommerce package for Umbrao v8+